 c. providing oversight of compliance across the University.

-3.1.5 All Cost Centre Managers are accountable for ensuring compliance with all legislative obligations, standards and best practice guidance and for putting the necessary controls and processes in place to manage their compliance obligations.
+3.1.5 All Organisational Unit Managers are accountable for ensuring compliance with all legislative obligations, standards and best practice guidance and for putting the necessary controls and processes in place to manage their compliance obligations.
 This includes ensuring Higher Degree Research (HDR) students are aware of their obligations, with supervisors monitoring student compliance with relevant legislative requirements.
-Cost Centre Managers are responsible for keeping abreast of changes and updates to existing legislation and identifying new obligations.
+Organisational Unit Managers are responsible for keeping abreast of changes and updates to existing legislation and identifying new obligations.
 Responsible Officers will need to attest to compliance annually.

-3.1.6 All staff must be aware of compliance responsibilities that apply to their area of work or activities, and ensure that their actions on behalf of the University comply with relevant laws, industry codes and organisational standards.
-It is the responsibility of Cost Centre Managers to ensure staff have appropriate information to ensure compliance.
+3.1.6 All staff must be aware of compliance responsibilities that apply to their area of work or activities and ensure that their actions on behalf of the University comply with relevant laws, industry codes and organisational standards.
+It is the responsibility of Organisational Unit Managers to ensure staff have appropriate information to ensure compliance.

 3.2.1 The University will adopt a risk-based approach to the implementation of its compliance obligations.

 3.2.2 All compliance obligations are important, with the University having a conservative risk appetite for regulatory and compliance risk.
 Higher risk obligations require additional oversight and controls to ensure the risk of any potential non-compliance in any of these areas is minimised.